HippoClinicInc/partner_api/vb6/demo-upload/README.md

 ### Common Issues

 1. **DLL Not Found**
-   - Ensure all .dll files are in .\resources\ subfolder
+   - Ensure all .dll files are in the same directory as the .bas files
    - Verify Windows path structure is maintained
    - Check Windows PATH environment variable as fallback

 2. **Authentication Failed**
-   - Verify login credentials in demo.bas
+   - Verify login credentials in HippoBackend.bas
    - Check network connectivity
    - Confirm API endpoint URL